nspotrepka/hasher/README.md

 Hasher is a Clojure library for manipulating fixed-size hash maps using arrays.

-Linear probing is employed for hash collisions but remains untested.
+Linear probing is employed for hash collisions.

-I wrote this and then completely forgot that I wrote it, which should show you how insignificant this project is to me.
-Nonetheless, it was a useful endeavor, so here it is.

 ## Setup